More about OpenShift Container Platform

 - Red Hat OpenShift on AWS and Azure: Hybrid Cloud Made Easy

 - OpenShift Deployment with Cloud Volumes ONTAP Using Ansible

-- OpenShift Persistent Storage via Cloud Volumes ONTAP
+- OpenShift Persistent Storage with Cloud Volumes ONTAP

 What Is Red Hat OpenShift Container Platform?

 Red Hat OpenShift is an open-source container orchestration platform for enterprises.
 It includes several container technologies, primarily the OpenShift container orchestration software, which is based on the OKD open-source project (formerly OpenShift Origin).
 Red Hat OpenShift combines Kubernetes components with security features and productivity necessary for large enterprises and is especially useful in hybrid cloud scenarios.